 From the below screenshot, you can observe that We added 7 new columns using the New Port button.
 Remember, both the Data type and Precision should match with the input and output fields.

 Next, we selected the Year column and clicked the Right Shift button beside the Level.

-Similarly, we added the Sales, and Orders columns to Level 2.
+Similarly, we added the Sales and Orders columns to Level 2.
 In our Source table Year, Orders, and Sales are repeating for 4 times (2014, 2015, 2016, and 2017).
-This is why we assigned 4 to Occurs.
-If this is not the case then use an appropriate number.
+That’s why we assigned 4 to Occurs.
+If this is not the case, then use an appropriate number.

 You can see the Informatica Normalizer Transformation will all the required Filed name.
 Now we have to connect the Input and Outputs to Normalizer transformation